The City has budgeted for over 200 engineering projects under the City's annual Capital Works Program and maintenance programs for 2022/2023.

 Ten new playgrounds?

-Yes, we’ve already built five new All Abilities playgrounds at:
+Yes, we’ve already built seven new All Abilities playgrounds at:

 Next in line are: